• Home

 Air Force Military Ranks

 The Air Force is the second youngest of the six military branches.
 According to the official website of the Air Force, they have five core missions: “Air superiority; global strike; rapid global mobility; intelligence, surveillance and reconnaissance; and command and control.”
+Their rankings are two groupings: enlisted and officer.

 Space Force Military Ranks

 The Space Force was established Dec.
 20, 2019 as the sixth branch of the armed forces to protect U.S. interests in space.
 It is organized under the U.S. Air Force but uses service-specific ranks.
-Air Force rank insignia was in use until the Space Force finalized its own Sept.
+Air Force rank insignia was in use until the Space Force finalized its own on Sept.
 20, 2021.

 Marine Corps Military Ranks